Zoe Saldana Tells Us Why She Doesn't Pick Out Gendered Clothes For Her Sons

 "It was awesome, right?"

-I was so obsessed with it — with everything — down to the font that they used, and the color scheme…
+I was so obsessed with it — with everything — down to the font that they used, and the colour scheme…

 "I know, it is amazing.
 But he [Gunn] did it — he designed it [all].
 Did you know that Groot’s dance moves are his?
 He motion captured himself [dancing] and he put his own moves on Groot."